Nepali Sahitya Sammelan, Darjeeling: Activities

-The organiation installed a bust of Bhanubhakta on 17 June 1949 in the main square of Darjeeling.
+The organisation installed a bust of Bhanubhakta on 17 June 1949 in the main square of Darjeeling.
 The installation was one of the first and led to a series of Bhanubhakta's bust and statues being installed all over various parts of Nepal and India.
 The bust was sculpted by a Norwegian sculptor.
 The original bust was beheaded on 10 July 1992 by the anti–Gorkhaland faction.
 A life size statue was then installed in the same place on 13 July 1996 (29 Asar 2053 BS).

 The organisation also present various literary awards every year.